kolobook146/Civil-Engineer-Classifier-Bot/docs/business/fact_to_schedule_mapping.md

 - facts are persisted to `data_facts`;
 - the schedule is maintained as a separate model;
 - there is still no exact row-level automatic mutation from a new fact;
-- however, open quantity-driven rows in `schedule_current` may consume aggregated quantity through a formula branch.
+- however, selected rows in `schedule_current` may consume aggregated quantity through a formula branch.

 This remains intentional.
 The project first needs reliable evidence and reliable schedule structure before introducing exact row-level automation.